Rebirth (Jennifer Lopez album): Release and promotion

 During the album's December 2004 release party in Stockholm, Sweden, Lopez and Anthony abruptly left the event because of reportedly disruptive loud men who were under the influence of alcohol.
 That month, Lopez also traveled to the United Kingdom to promote Rebirth, being interviewed by radio stations such as Capital FM.
-Rebirth was first released in Germany and the United Kingdom on February 28, 2005.
-In the United States, it was released by Epic Records on March 1, 2005.
+In the United Kingdom and the United States, it was released by Epic Records on March 1, 2005.
 It was also released by Sony Entertainment in most other regions, including Australia.
 On January 4, 2005, Lopez engaged in a live chat on MSN.com with her fans, in which she answered questions about Rebirth and its conception.
 On the day of the album's release, Lopez appeared at the Virgin Megastore in Times Square, New York City, where she signed copies of the CD.
 On March 3, she appeared at Hot 97's Full Frontal Hip Hop concert.

 Lopez was slated to embark on a short promotional tour of European cities as well as Dubai, but cancelled it.
 She later put out a statement saying that she was ill: "I very much wanted to be in London today but unfortunately I'm not well.
 At the advice of my doctors I'm unable to travel.
 Being sick has also caused me to cancel my European album tour."
 Lopez had expressed her hopes to embark on a world tour to support Rebirth.
 She told MTV News: "I've tried to plan a tour so many times.
 And we're planning it again.
 It's exciting."
 Lopez explained that her film career made it hard for her to tour, "It's been hard to map out that amount of time to really do it right."
 However, details for a tour were never unveiled and it subsequently did not occur.

 Rebirth produced just two singles.
 "Get Right" was released on January 3, 2005.
 America Online broadcast the music video the previous day, while MTV screened the video's creation on Making the Video on January 5.
 The following day, the full music video aired on Total Request Live, BET and FUSE.
 In the music video directed by Francis Lawrence, Lopez plays a number of different characters in a nightclub, "examining all the little moments that happen almost simultaneously in a nightclub during the duration of a single song".
 "Get Right" charted at number 12 on the US Billboard Hot 100 and peaked at number one on the UK Singles Chart.
 "Hold You Down" featuring Fat Joe was released as the album's second and final single.
 It peaked at number 64 on the Billboard Hot 100.
 The song being released as a single was criticized, with PopMatters describing it as an "ill-fated, milquetoast duet".